pryv/dev-site/Register.md

 <a name="server"></a>
 ## GET the server of a userName
-This is normaly handled by DNS queries as **userName**.rec.la should point to a *xyz*.wactiv.com server.
+This is normaly handled by DNS queries as **userName**.pryv.io should point to a *xyz*.pryv.net server.

 You may use this as a fallback in case of DNS inconsistency.